mohammadbilalmansuri/vibes-tv/README.md

-# Mazio
+# Vibes TV

-Mazio is an OTT platform for streaming movies and TV shows.
+Vibes TV is an OTT platform for streaming movies and TV shows.

 # Tech Stack